• Skip to primary navigation

 See the best rated accommodations in Rouen

-Compared to other cathedrals, this one has remained fairly similar to what it was when it was built.
-It was lucky and was not too badly damaged during the religious wars, the revolution and the Second World War.
+Compared with other cathedrals, this one has remained pretty much as it was when it was built.
+It was fortunate not to suffer too much damage during the Wars of Religion, the Revolution and the Second World War.

-The cathedral is in classical gothic style with long vertical lines.
+The cathedral is in classic Gothic style, with long vertical lines.
 The twin towers are 80 m high.

 Admire the proportion and symmetry.

-Inside, this is one of my favorite naves.
-The carved columns and the upper levels are magnificent.
+Inside, it’s one of my favorite naves.
+The sculpted columns and upper levels are magnificent.

-And you can still see stained glass windows from the 13th century as well as floor tiles from the medieval period.
+And you can still see 13th-century stained glass windows and medieval floor tiles.

 • Location

 In the center of Coutances.
-It dominates the city and can be seen from far away (some say even from the island of Jersey).
+It dominates the city and can be seen from afar (some say from Jersey Island).

 See the best rated accommodations in Coutances